remarcmij/JavaScript-1/week3/lecture-script.md

 console.log(returnValue); // --> undefined
 ```

-Some examples of **desired** side effects:
+Some examples of **desired** side effects are:

 - Reading from, and writing to a file.
 - Making database queries.
+- Rendering information to a web page.
 - Making network requests to fetch or post information.
 - Retrieving GPS coordinates from GPS hardware.
-- Controlling the positioning of moving parts of a robot.
+- Controlling the movement of a robot.
 - etc.

 #### Side effects to be avoided

-Function `square` below assigns its result to an external variable, rather then returning it.
+The function `square` below assigns its result to an external variable, rather then returning it.
 This is a side effect and is to be avoided.
 A pure function implementation should always be preferred over one that uses avoidable side effects.

 ```js
 // 7-side-effects.js